solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 };
 ```

-Upload the off-chain metadata to irys:
+Upload the offchain metadata to irys:

 ```typescript
 // Load file into Metaplex